mattbrill12/fantasy-optimizer-r/README.md

 random_walk.R : Script for random lineup generation.
 Randomly picks players from inputted data frame to generate lineups.
 Trials are manually input by the user and best result from all trials is returned.

 # App Startup
-- cd into /backend
+- go into backend folder
+    - `cd /backend`
-- run api.R
+- run api.R and `run api`
-- IMPORTANT - get port number of R server to forward from Express server and assign it to apiPort variable
+    - IMPORTANT - get port number of R server to forward from Express server and assign it to `apiPort` variable in `proxy-api.js`
-- run npm install
+- run `npm install`
-- run node proxy-api
+- run `node proxy-api`
 - cd into /frontend
+    -  run `npm install`
+    -  run `npm start`